-This theme covers research on long-term scenarios over periods of 15 years or more.
-These scenarios are used in long-term development paths of economic, technical, environmental, demographic, social, societal and behavioural trends.
-This theme also covers impact assessment of exogenous long-term developments on transport markets.
+Scenarios for periods of 15 years or more are used in long-term development paths of economic, technical, environmental, demographic, social, societal and behavioural trends.
+Research also includes impact assessment of exogenous long-term developments on transport markets.

 Methodologies, tools and databases are developed to support policy-makers in predicting and simulating the performance of transport systems; in impact studies of transport policies and projects on the environment, safety and socio-economics; evaluation of transport policies and projects; and monitoring transport systems.
 Decision-support systems include information systems and tools used in the commercial sector by fleet operators for the management and operation of commercial vehicle fleets.

 Research on environmental impacts addresses the adverse effects of transport such as air and water pollution, greenhouse gas emissions, noise, vibration, visual impacts, damage to nature protection areas, landscape, social impacts and waste disposal.
 The severity of these impacts is assessed, mitigation measures analysed and environmentally friendly technologies developed.